fongc123/notes/Data Visualization/Design Rules.md

 # Design Rules

-Some basic design principles and suggestions are listed below and should be considered.
+The basic design principles and suggestions are listed below and should be followed.
-- <span style = "color:lightblue">proximity</span>: group related items together (*unrelated items should be distinguishable*)
+- <span style = "color:lightblue">proximity</span>: group related items together
-- <span style = "color:lightblue">alignment</span>: adhere to a static alignment (*especially useful for comparisons*)
+- <span style = "color:lightblue">alignment</span>: adhere to a static alignment (e.g., comparisons)
-- <span style = "color:lightblue">repetition</span>: unify style and consistencies across the entire data visualization
+- <span style = "color:lightblue">repetition</span>: unify style and consistencies across the entire chart
 - <span style = "color:lightblue">contrast</span>: drastically differentiate non-identical objects

+> [!INFO]
+> In addition to grouping related items together, *unrelated* items should be clearly distinguishable.

-The use of <span style = "color:lightblue">chained sequences</span> is useful for expressing dependencies, where the output of the current is the input of the next.
+The use of <span style = "color:lightblue">chained sequences</span> may be useful for expression dependencies, where the output of the current is the input of the next.

+## 3D
+**Unnecessary use of three-dimensional displays should be avoided.**

+As demonstrated by Steven's power law (*see [[Vis*)

+## 2D

+## Eyes & Memory

+## Resolution & Immersion

 - no unjustified 3D
 	- planar spatial position is more effective than depth